mkierzenka/SWDevProj/README.md

   then checks the receivedMsgs_ Queue to see if anyone else was looking for the data that just came in It sends the responses if available

+### Additional notes

+* Don't use args unless it's specifically for network; pseudo doesn't use all of them

 ### Notes for things to improve from before:

 * Cleanup and free more memory in pseudonetworking stuff -> receiverthread, nodethread, etc.